JungleGim/PyDash_App/README.md

 		- The `screen info` class that contains the available frames, as well as opening/closing/moving/updating frame functions is defined here.

 #### Code Elements
-TODO: Discuss the various code elements like classes and function groups and what the purpose of them are.
 - CAN bus
 	- Once the CAN phsyical layer is established, generally the defined listener routine handles any processing of the data
 	- Primarity, the `upd_CAN_data` function's job is to upate the values of any displayed labels/elements